osallou/herodote-cli/README.md

 ## Requirements

-NodeJS and Docker installed on master and NodeJS and Swift python client on slaves.
+NodeJS, MongoDB and Docker installed on master and NodeJS and Swift python client on slaves.

 ## Status